QueueDoubleU/MLFinalProject/README.md

 Final Project work for INFO-251 Spring 2023

 For folders containing conversation transcripts, utterance transcripts, and the base conversations dataframe (Outcomes_NoTranscripts.csv), see our shared [Google Drive here](https://colab.research.google.com/drive/1NrvHUrMtmp9z0uby6j_zXXz5as4gNy4s?usp=share_link).
-Note that you must access with an @berkeley.edu email address.
+Note that you must access with an @berkeley.edu email address, or request access from quinn_wilson@berkeley.edu

-## Base Files
+## Base Data Files

 **MartinQuinnScores.csv**
 Contains information on the median Martin-Quinn Score for each Supreme Court term.
 The range for scores is -8 to 4 with 4 being the most conservative justice in the Supreme Court’s history and -8 being the most liberal.
 Dates from 1937 to 2021.